0rionthe0nion/ros2_pointcloud_visualization/README.md

 Initial implementation was generated with AI assistance but was later modified to become compatable with other nodes coded for the larger goal and to better understand ROS2 nodes.

 ## Running the Project
-This projects requires that Foxy ROS2 be installed on 20.04 Ubuntu.
+This project requires that Foxy ROS2 be installed on 20.04 Ubuntu.
 If you do not have Foxy ROS2 installed, please follow the official download instructions here: [https://docs.ros.org/en/foxy/Installation/Alternatives/Ubuntu-Development-Setup.html](url)

+Download all files and move them into your FOXY ROS2 workspace folder.
+If you followed the instructions from the link above, move the project into `/ros2_ws/src/`.

+To run the main program `numpy_to_pointcloud2_ros2.py`
 ## Tech Used
 - Python
 - Foxy ROS2